pureconfig/pureconfig/docs/src/main/tut/docs/built-in-supported-types.md

 The support for these types already covers most simple cases, such as the one shown in [Quick Start](index.html).
-See [Supporting New Types](supporting-new-types.html) to see how to support types that are not on those lists and [Overriding Behaviour for Types](overriding-behaviour-for-types.md) to change how to read the built-in types above.
+See [Supporting New Types](supporting-new-types.html) to see how to support types that are not on those lists and [Overriding Behavior for Types](overriding-behavior-for-types.md) to change how to read the built-in types above.